 If we can’t stay together, that means we’ve lost, that means we’ve given up! ~Jim Braddock

 Few movie characters epitomize the Grounded Man more than James J. Braddock in Cinderella Man.
 Set in the Depression Era of the late 1920’s, Cinderella Man tells the true story of a hard-working family man and former professional boxer and his struggles to provide, protect, and pursue his dream of re-entering the ring.
 Like Rocky meets The Pursuit of Happiness, Cinderella Man will make you scream, cry, and feel motivated to go after your passions all at once.

 You are not your job.
 You are not the money you have in your bank account.
 You are not the car you drive.
 You are not your f****g khakis ~Tyler Durden, Fight Club

+If you’re looking for the best movie to watch for a guys night, then look no further.
 Fight Club follows the journey of a nameless main character (played by Edward Norton) who is stuck in a soul-crushing office job until he meets an unexpected friend named Tyler Durden.